Marriage can save thousands of euros

 Talking about money when it comes to marriage sounds unromantic.
 It is, but there are good reasons for it.
 This saves thousands of euros every year.

 Berlin – A wedding should be about love between two people.
 At least that’s what one would assume at first.
-This assumption is confirmed, among other things, by a YouGov study, according to which 67 percent of people who get married close the knot for romantic reasons.
+This assumption is confirmed, among other things, by a YouGov study, according to which 67 percent of those who marry close the knot for romantic reasons in particular.

 However, there are also other motivations for marriage, not least of which have to do with money, such as this Editorial network Germany (RND) broken down in a recent report.